 Magnesium for Cramps

-If you have ever woken up in the middle of the night with a sharp muscle pain, probably in your leg, then know how painful a cramp can be.
+If you have ever woken up in the middle of the night with a sharp, painful muscle contraction, probably in your leg, then know how painful a cramp can be when you’re least expecting it.
 Cramps can happen to any muscle, but they are most common in the lower leg.
 Cramps can happen while you sleep, while exercising, or even while resting.
 Preventing cramps is important for providing relief from pain and improving your quality of life.
 Let’s learn more about what cramps are and how magnesium can help relieve them.

 What are Cramps?

 Cramps are sudden and severe contractions of your muscles.
 You do not control them and they can be extremely painful.
-A common term for leg cramps is a charley horse.
 These cramps are usually in the calf muscle.
 You may feel a hard knot when your muscles are cramping.
 Cramps can be caused by overexertion or medication.
 You are also more likely to get cramps if you are dehydrated, pregnant or getting older.
-Fortunately, cramps are usually not serious and can be treated at home.
+Fortunately, cramps are usually not serious, only last a few seconds and can be treated at home.

 What is Magnesium?